Sparerow1/bible-study-assistant/README.md

 ## Using the packaged exe file

-Simply go to the left hand side, locate the release section, and download the .zip file
+1. Simply go to the left hand side, locate the releases section

+2. Click on Biblebot-1

+3. Click on BibleBot-Windows.zip

+4. It will download the BibleBot-Windows.zip

-Extract the .zip file, and run the .exe file
+5. Extract the .zip file, and run the .exe file

 You must use a Windows machine for this to work